5 E-Commerce Marketing Strategies You're Overlooking

 But having all of this in place takes time, research and planning.
 Those are not things that directly generate revenue, so many businesses skimp.
 So when we start a relationship with a customer, we always start by learning about our client’s e-commerce opportunity from a place of strategy.

-Here are some ideas on how to get started defining your e-commerce game-plan, if you don’t have a defined growth strategy in place, or if you’re in need of revamping your existing strategy.
+Here are some e-commerce ideas on how to get started defining your game-plan to anticipate the future of e-commerce, if you don’t have a defined growth strategy in place, or if you’re in need of revamping your existing strategy.

 1: Build Strategic Alignment

 If you ask your key employees, partners, and associates “What is our company’s business strategy?” will they all say the same thing?
 For most businesses, that answer is no as soon as the owner hires one employee.